top of page

 Parent Leadership Training Institute (PLTI) of Solano

-The Parent Leadership Training Institute (PLTI) is a free 20-week program developed to help parents and caregivers develop leadership skills and become strong advocates for positive change in their communities.
-Focused on civic engagement, PLTI empowers parents with the tools and knowledge to take an active role in improving outcomes for families and children.
+The Parent Leadership Training Institute (PLTI) is a free 20-week program developed to help you develop leadership skills and become a strong advocate for positive change in your community.
+Focused on civic engagement, PLTI gives you the tools and knowledge to take an active role in improving outcomes for families and children.

 plti learn icon.png